oVirt/ovirt-system-tests/README.md

 syntax errors, typos, unused import etc.

 To run the flake8/pylint, you'll need to have tox installed.
-To run pylint without import errors you should also have ovirtdsk4, lago and ansible-runner installed.
+To run pylint without import errors you should also have ovirtdsk4 and ansible-runner installed.

 Running flake8 and pylint tests:
 ```
 tox -e flake8,pylint

 ```

+or `ost_linters` lagofy function.